RaspiKidd/EduBlocksTutorials/BinaryClock/BinaryClock.md

 There are a few variables that you will need, so let's get these out of the way first.

 To create a variable click on **Variables** then click on **Create variable...**.
 This will bring up a text box for you to enter the name of the variable.
-Do this for each of the following varibales
+Do this for each of the following variables:

 [ ] secLeds